We all have big goals

 A big tree doesn’t start off big.
 It starts off as a small seed, covered and unseen for extended periods, sometimes even years.
 Only once the external conditions are right does the seed slowly start to grow, one leaf at a time, into the wonderful big tree it was always meant to become.

-Having observed and analysed startups for years, particularly interested in what make them a success or failure, I found some patterns.
+Having observed and analysed startups for years, particularly interested in what makes them a success or failure, I found some patterns.
 One of the most common reasons is a lack of clarity, which is common especially if you start with too ambitious big goals.
 Even more common, is scaling too fast.
 Contrary, the most successful startups I’ve observed all had very big, but clear dreams, and took small, sustainable steps.

-An overnight success is only ever the result of a long, hard journey that most people are unaware of.
+Overnight success is only ever the result of a long, hard journey that most people are unaware of.
 It’s not that they didn’t go through the slow growth, it’s just that you only started noticing the tree once it was big enough to stand out.

 So stop comparing yourself to people who’ve been on the journey for years, and focus on only your next step.